PostHog/posthog.com/contents/apps/launchdarkly/docs.md

 ##### How do I get started with the LaunchDarkly Connector?

-A full explanation of how to install and configure this app through LaunchDarkly is availabe in [LaunchDarkly's PostHog integration documentation](https://docs.launchdarkly.com/integrations/posthog).
+A full explanation of how to install and configure this app through LaunchDarkly is available in [LaunchDarkly's PostHog integration documentation](https://docs.launchdarkly.com/integrations/posthog).

 To set up the app correctly, you need some information from PostHog.
 Specifically, your PostHog's instance URL, and an API Token.